simplec-dev/nativescript-geolocation/README.md

 *TypeScript*
 ```
-import * as geolocation from "nativescript-geolocation";
+import * as geolocation from "nativescript-ssi-geolocation";
 import { Accuracy } from "tns-core-modules/ui/enums"; // used to describe at what accuracy the location should be get
 ```

 *Javascript*
 ```
-var geolocation = require("nativescript-geolocation");
+var geolocation = require("nativescript-ssi-geolocation");
 ```

 ### Request permissions